chroma-x/php-string-builder/CONTRIBUTING.md

-# Contributing to PHP Simple String Builder
+# Contributing to PHP String Builder

 ## About